The Complete Guide To Disputing Student Loans on Your Credit Report

 Step 4: Review the Dispute Results or Follow Up on the Dispute

-Within 30 days of submitting your dispute, you should receive correspondence from the agency you filed your dispute with, no matter if they agree with your dispute or not.
+Within 30 days of submitting your dispute, you should receive correspondence from the agency you filed your dispute with, whether they agree with your dispute or not.
 Review the dispute result to see what action the agency has taken.

 If you don’t hear back from the credit bureau within 30 days or you disagree with its reply, consider filing a complaint with the CFPB.
 You can also follow up directly with the agency.